 Configuration

-I’m assuming that your Postfix configuration directory is /etc/postfix.
+I’m assuming that your Postfix configuration directory it /etc/postfix.
 Adjust appropriately to accommodate your system.

 To use SASL we need a password file containing our user name and password for the server we are connecting to.
 Per Sympatico’s instructions the server is smtphm.sympatico.ca.